5 Best Peach Trees in Canada, 2026

 Frequently Asked Questions

-Which peach tree is hardiest for northern Canadian gardens?
+Which peach tree is hardiest for northern Canadian gardens, and does it handle -30°C?

 Are these peach trees self-pollinating, and do I need more than one?

-All five varieties—Redhaven, Elberta, Reliance, Canadian Harmony and Flamin' Fury—are self-pollinating, so a single tree will set fruit on its own.
-Planting a second peach nearby can still boost yield and fruit size, but it is optional.
+All five varieties here — Redhaven, Elberta, Reliance, Canadian Harmony and Flamin' Fury — are self-pollinating, so a single tree will set fruit on its own.
+This is true of nearly all peaches, with a few well-known exceptions such as J.H.
+Hale.
+Planting a second peach nearby can still improve yield and fruit size slightly, but it is optional, which makes peaches a good fit for small Canadian gardens where an apple or sweet cherry would need a partner.

 What do these peach trees cost in Canada?